walterxie/assignment-prs/README.md

 The mapping file of human populations is [human.pop.txt](human.pop.txt).
 The population code is dscribed http://www.internationalgenome.org/category/population/.

-The paper [A guide to performing Polygenic Risk Score analyses](https://www.biorxiv.org/content/early/2018/09/14/416545) may be helpful for information about calculating, applying, evaluating and plotting the results of polygenic risk scores (PRS) analyses.
+The paper [A guide to performing Polygenic Risk Score analyses](https://www.biorxiv.org/content/early/2018/09/14/416545) may provide some helpful information on calculating, applying, evaluating and plotting the results of polygenic risk scores (PRS) analyses.

 ## GWAS summary and genotypes data